yzut-ydv/Remote_sensing_HM/README.md

 # Remote Sensing Bachelor course
-Scripts for the Remote Sensing course in the faculty of Geoinformatics.
-Munich University of Applied Sciences
+Scripts for the Remote Sensing course in the faculty of Geoinformatics at the Munich University of Applied Sciences

 ## Remote Sensing - Summer Semester 2021
 Authors: Yrneh Ulloa, Gabriel Cevallos